-Students who do not meet any of the 3 criteria listed above will have an opportunity to appeal the admission decision.
+Students who do not meet at least one of the three regular admissions criteria listed above will have an opportunity to appeal the admission decision.
 Admission under alternative criteria will be based on the following: life experiences, exemplary leadership, artistic ability, or a student's ability to succeed.
+Alternative criteria appeal forms may be obtained at the Office of Admissions.